cryptimeleon/cryptimeleon.github.io/getting-started/installation.md

 We assume that you are familiar with the dependency management of your build tool.

+** Currently, the only way to install the library is directly via the Github repositories, as the university's repository has been made internal-access only **

 ## Maven
 Currently, the libraries are only available via the university nexus repository **outdated, not anymore**.
 This is a Maven repository available at `https://nexus.cs.upb.de/repository/sfb901-releases/`.